-But it’s not just overnutrition in terms of overeating; it’s also overnutrition in terms of constants eating.
+But it’s not just overnutrition in terms of overeating; it’s also overnutrition in terms of constant eating.

 Overeating leads to the fat accumulation that stimulates the chronic inflammation, but simply eating does it as well.
 Eating is an inflammatory process.
 A number of scientific studies have shown that eating a meal, regardless of the macronutrient composition, causes acute inflammation, which makes sense when you think about it.
 Food coming into the body is a foreign substance that fires up the innate immune system – but it does so briefly until the food is digested and the various fats, proteins and carbohydrates are broken down into their basic units and absorbed into the blood stream.
 (Although it might seem strange that food that we absolutely need to live could cause inflammatory problems, it makes sense when you realize that the very oxygen we breathe and that we would be dead in about four minutes without is slowly killing us also.)
 When the average American noshes along throughout the day snacking on first this then that the inflammatory response becomes chronic.